mushymane/employee-tracker/README.md

 CONCAT(first_name, ' ', last_name) as name, roles.title as role, roles.id as rid
 FROM employees RIGHT JOIN roles ON employees.role_id = roles.id
 ```
+## License

+This application is covered under the MIT license.

 ## Questions